The Secret of the Siddhas!

 In 1976, Tom’s guru empowered him with this simple, powerful and effective mantra as a way to transmit Shaktipat, the gift of grace that safely awakens the spiritual intelligence within us known as Kundalini Shakti.

 Awakened Kundalini leads to the direct experience that we are all individuated expressions of Infinite Awareness.
 The Ocean and Wave are not two.

 The Ham-sa mantra is pulsative.
 It is called ajapa-japa, or the mantra that spontaneously occurs within our breath.
 It balances the flow of prana in the Ida and Pingala nadis thus integrating the brain hemispheres, soothing and toning the vagal nerves, and opening the Sushumna nadi.
+It creates profound coherence on every level of our being and the energy fields around us.
 This safely awakens the Kundalini Shakti.
 As Kundalini now unfolds through the chakras or spiritual centers of consciousness, many evolutionary capacities awaken and manifest within us and around us.
 We recognize our true nature, which is the true nature of all and everything.
 There is only God.

 Ham (pronounced Hong like in “song”) is “I AM” or Shiva, Absolute Awareness at rest.